edwinmeyer/contacts-api-service/README.md

 ```

 ***Create the Rails User in Postgres***
+Perform this only if not previously done.
-*Note:* In the below commands, '#' represents the Postgres client prompt
+_Note:_ In the below commands, '#' represents the Postgres client prompt
 ```bash
 $ sudo -u postgres createuser -s rails_user
 $ sudo -u postgres psql # Enter Postgres client